 Once you have applied for asylum in Denmark you are accommodated in an Asylum Camp somewhere in the country.
 Here you get food and pocket money while your case is treated.
 The standard of living in Asylum Camps differ from camp to camp and asylum seekers live in either apartments, shared or single rooms.
 You are not allowed to work while seeking asylum.
-Getting a job outside the formal labour market is possible but the informal labour market is limited and precarious.

 Read more … Denmark > Living

 If you are married, registered partner or cohabiting partner (the requirement for cohabition is normally that you can document more than 18 months of living together) with a person who have residency in Denmark, you can apply for family reunification.